abelgeorgeantony/unixporn/SETUP.md

 To add minimize and maximise buttons to a window, open the **GNOME Tweaks** app and find the option **Window Titlebars** in the sidebar.
 There you can add the minimize and maximise buttons for most windows.

 ### Installing custom fonts
 My native language is Malayalam.
-So when browsing the web that displays Malayalam, the characters are replaced by placeholder characters.
+So when browsing the web I sometimes come across content that is displayed in Malayalam, the characters are replaced by placeholder characters.
 This is because Malayalam fonts are not included with debian.
 To install a font:\
 First get a font from somewhere(Usually files that end with .ttf, some fonts can be found at **./fonts**).
 Then put the file in **/usr/local/share/fonts** (to access system-wide), **~/.local/share/fonts** (to access user-specific).